The Main Event (1979 film)

 The Main Event is a 1979 American sports romantic comedy film starring Barbra Streisand and Ryan O'Neal, written by Gail Parent, directed by Howard Zieff, and produced by Jon Peters and Streisand.

-The film received negative reviews from critics, but was among the top 20 highest-grossing films of the year at the box office.
+The film received mixed-to-negative reviews from critics, but was among the top 20 highest-grossing films of the year at the box office.
 It was also the impetus for Streisand's first foray into disco singing the Golden Globe-nominated theme song written by Paul Jabara and Bruce Roberts.

 Plot

 Perfume magnate Hillary Kramer loses her company and is financially ruined when her accountant embezzles from her and flees to South America.
 Among her few remaining assets, she finds a management contract with an inactive boxer, purchased as a tax write-off.
 She decides to force Eddie "Kid Natural" Scanlon, who is now a driving instructor, back into the ring to recover her losses.
 Eddie thinks this will only get him killed, so he resists but relents.
 As Eddie's unconventional comeback progresses, he finds himself drawn into conflict and romance with his unlikely manager.

 Hillary attempts to train the Kid herself, although she displays a total ignorance of his sport.
 She reads a ‘how to’ book on boxing to Kid Natural while he practices in the ring.
 Finding a passage referring to footwork, she says, “I think that means kick him.”

 Hillary schemes to make a fortune by staging "the match that never was" with Hector Mantilla.
 Hector and Kid Natural were both disqualified years before at the Pan Am Games for misconduct before their match.
 Hector has since become a successful professional boxer.
 In the final scene, the Kid takes on Hector and is defeating him when Hillary suddenly realizes that if the Kid wins, their partnership will end and she will not see him again.
 Shockingly, she ends the match by throwing in the towel, runs into the ring, declares her love for the Kid and kisses him as the credits begin to roll.